Here's What Election Day 2018 Looked Like Around the Country

 Brent Humphreys for TIME

-Supporters of Rep. Conor Lamb, Joanie Foran, left, and Linda Bishop, begin to celebrate after hearing CNN projected Lamb the winner in Pennsylvania's 17th Congressional District, at his election night party in Cranberry, Pa, on Nov.
-6, 2018.
+Supporters of Rep. Conor Lamb, Joanie Foran, left, and Linda Bishop, begin to celebrate after hearing CNN projected Lamb the winner in Pennsylvania's 17th Congressional District, at his election night party in Cranberry, Pa.

 Gene J. Puskar—AP/Shutterstock